Bastu i gymmiljö med handduk och mentolkristaller för återhämtning

-Sauna after the gym – The best way to recover
+Sauna after the gym - Best way to recover

 Sauna after the gym has become an obvious part of recovery for both elite athletes and regular exercisers.